 Impact Management outcome: All necessary precautions linked to the spread of disease are taken.

-Impact Management Actions Implementati on Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance Undertake environmentally-friendly pest control in the camp area; Ensure that the workforce is sensitised to the effects of sexually transmitted diseases, especially HIV AIDS; The Contractor must ensure that information posters on AIDS are displayed in the Contractor Camp area; Information and education relating to sexually transmitted diseases to be made available to both construction workers
+Impact Management Actions Implementation Monitoring Timeframe Responsible Method for Responsible Frequency Evidence of person implementation implementation person compliance Undertake environmentally-friendly pest control in the camp area; Ensure that the workforce is sensitised to the effects of sexually transmitted diseases, especially HIV AIDS; The Contractor must ensure that information posters on AIDS are displayed in the Contractor Camp area; Information and education relating to sexually transmitted diseases to be made available to both construction workers

+I I I

 and local community, where applicable;

+, , ,

-- Free condoms must be made available to all staff on site at
+Free condoms must be made available to all staff on site at

 central points;

+Cerniai poinis,

 Medical support must be made available;

+• •

-- Provide access to Voluntary HIV Testing and Counselling
+Provide access to Voluntary HIV Testing and Counselling

+Trevide decess to veletifier, the restring did deciseling

 Services.

+00111003.